luvuong-le/100-days-of-code/log.md

 # Day 75: 23rd of June 2020

 Decided to do something small tonight so I created this 'bonfire' I've had in my mind for a while 🔥

+# Day 76 & 77: 24th & 25th of June 2020

+Day 76 - Had a bit of a lazy day 😅

+Day 77
+- Watching data structures and algorithms course
+- Spending time planning what tutorial videos I can make that would be helpful or interesting to others